radheem/radheem/README.md

 #### **Al Hilal Invest** | Senior Software Engineer
 *Nov 2023 - Mar 2024*
+- Al Hilal Invest is a trading application providing access to Shariah Compliant Mutual Funds
 - Led system design efforts, optimizing backend architecture for isolation, fault tolerance, and scalability.
 - Enhanced deployment processes with containerization and automation.
-- Revamped the **Admin Portal** and **Backend Services** with a focus on microservices, role-based permissions, and CI/CD.
+- Revamped the **Admin Portal** and **Backend Services** with a focus on microservices and CI/CD.

 #### **Seedlabs (Bluefin)** | Software Engineer
 *Aug 2021 - Sept 2023*
+- Bluefin is a decentralized orderbook-based exchange
 - Designed and managed features with the Product team, converting requirements into structured designs.
-- Developed and maintained **Notification Service** and **Liquidator Bot** to enhance user experience and ensure accurate position management.
+- Developed and maintained services to ensure smooth and accurate exchange behavior.
-- Built **Bluefin Clients** to attract market makers, increasing exchange trading volume.
+- Built **Bluefin Clients** to attract market makers, allowing easier access to exchange.

 #### **Seedlabs** | Junior Data Scientist
 *Jun 2020 - Aug 2021*